lilo-onwuzu/For-Loop/README.md

 ## _Title_
-	Epicodus- Introduction to Programming - Arrays&Looping
+	Epicodus- Introduction to Programming - Divisor Counter

 #### _Creator_
 	Lilo Onwuzu

 #### _Date_
-	03.30.2016
+	03.29.2016

 #### _Description_
+	Count up to an input number in increments of another input number

 #### _Setup/Installation Requirements_
 	Clone this repository before setting up
-	Click to view description of the listed terms
+	Enter a number to count up to
+	Enter a number to count by
+	Hit OK to move through counts

 #### _Known Bugs_
  	None